jdcloudcom/en/CLI/Installation.md

 	source ~/.bashrc

-The AutoComplete feature greatly improves the efficiency of CLI use and recommends installation.
-Once configured, the prompt for the corresponding command can be ejected by entering the tab key twice.
+The AutoComplete feature can greatly improve the efficiency of CLI and is recommended for installation.
+Once being configured, the prompt for the corresponding command shall pop up while entering the tab key twice.
 The effect is shown below.

 	Bash-3.2$ jdc configure [tab][tab]
 	--help    --version   -v       delete        show-current